Benr444/Dayline/Dayline Development/src/stucture.md

 - getTrueTime()

     - `Returns a readable time string like "14:32" for 24h clocks`

+- getDefaulted()

+    - `Returns true if the construction or last setTime() had a poorly-defined input`
+    - `e.g. new Dayline.DTime("bagels") -> getDefaulted() would return true until setTime("12:00AM") or another valid input was passed`
+    - `All defaulted dTimes return 12:00AM, but not all 12:00AM times are defaulted`
+    - `new DTime() with no arguments is considered defaulted`
+    - `Input-clipping is not considered defaulting.
+An input of "13:76AM" will become "12:59AM" but is not considered defaulted`

 ## Subclass: dFrame
 A frame represents an event, booking, or appointment on the Dayline.